xiaoylu/leetcode_category/Javascript/Readme.md

 const [a, b, c, ...rest] = generateResults();

-// Spread operator flatten the parameters
-[...foo]   // preferred over Array.prototype.slice.call(foo)
-[...foo, ...bar]   // preferred over foo.concat(bar)
+// Spread operator to flatten elements out of one or more other iterables [...foo]   // preferred over Array.prototype.slice.call(foo) [...foo, ...bar]   // preferred over foo.concat(bar)
 ```